 - A piece of cake - Make it decadent and beautiful!
-And then grab a piece of cake afterwards, because you’re gonna wanna.
+And then grab a piece of cake afterward, because you’re gonna wanna.

 - Sushi - A fun and cute project.
 Try to play with a unique illustration style.

-- Your favorite takeout - You can order it and copy from real life or take a photo.
+- Your favorite takeout - You can order it or copy it from real life or take a photo.
 This could make an awesome date night or an art-inspired hangout with your buddies.
 Order takeout, then draw your takeout.

 - A salad - It might seem simple, but if you pick the right ingredients, you can make it colorful and interesting.